-In September, 2015, Roberto’s work as Projection Designer and Sound Designer will be featured in the New England theatrical tour of the original play, “The Draft”, about the Vietnam War era, written by Peter Snoad and directed by Diego Arciniegas.
+In September, 2015, Roberto’s work as Projection Designer and Sound Designer is featured in the New England theatrical tour of the original play, “The Draft”, about the Vietnam War era, written by Peter Snoad and directed by Diego Arciniegas.

-In July, 2014, Roberto premiered a multimedia piece, "Wind, Sand & Stars", in a group show at the Truro Art Center Gallery at Castle Hill in Truro, Massachusetts.
+In July, 2014, Roberto premiers a multimedia piece, "Wind, Sand & Stars", in a group show at the Truro Art Center Gallery at Castle Hill in Truro, Massachusetts.

-In Fall, 2013, he completed four online videofilms on the plight of the Eastern Hemlock tree species, Tsuga canadensis.
+In Fall, 2013, Roberto completes four online videofilms on the plight of the Eastern Hemlock tree species, Tsuga canadensis.